Wrongful Police Shooting Lawyers in Cleveland

 An officer's use of deadly force without justification amounts to excessive force in violation of the 4th Amendment to the United States Constitution.
-The civil rights and wrongful shooting attorneys at Spangenberg Shibley & Liber thoroughly investigate police shootings to determine if the use of deadly force may constitute a civil rights violation.
+The Cleveland wrongful shooting attorneys at Spangenberg Shibley & Liber LLP thoroughly investigate police shootings throughout Ohio to determine if the use of deadly force may constitute a civil rights violation.

 Knowledgeable Representation for Injury Victims

-Spangenberg Shibley & Liber's civil rights and wrongful shooting attorneys have successfully litigated unlawful shooting cases against police departments, county sheriff's agencies and other law enforcement organizations in Ohio and other states around the country.
-Our police misconduct attorneys focus on claims against individual officers for excessive force, and when the circumstances warrant, claims against law enforcement agencies and chief officials themselves for improper training and supervision.
+Spangenberg Shibley & Liber LLP's wrongful shooting attorneys in Cleveland have successfully litigated unlawful shooting cases against police departments, county sheriff's agencies, and other law enforcement organizations in Ohio and other states around the country.
+Our attorneys focus on claims against individual officers for excessive force, and when the circumstances warrant, claims against law enforcement agencies and chief officials themselves for improper training and supervision.